 Neurologic Music Therapy Fellow

 Melissa has worked as a board-certified music therapist since 2003.
-She has been a Fellow in the Academy of Neurologic Music Therapists since 2008 and has also received advanced training in hospice music therapy, work with the elderly, neurologic rehabilitation, drumming, and early childhood music education.
-She is a member of the American Music Therapy Association, Music Therapy Association of Minnesota, and Academy of Neurologic Music Therapists.
+She has been a Fellow in the R.F.
+Unkefer Academy of Neurologic Music Therapy® since 2008 and has also received advanced training in hospice music therapy, work with the elderly, neurologic rehabilitation, drumming, early childhood music education, mental health, trauma informed care, and anti-racism.
+She is a member of the American Music Therapy Association, Music Therapy Association of Minnesota, and Academy of Neurologic Music Therapy®.

-Melissa has presented over 60 times locally and nationally on music therapy.
-Topics of particular interest include music therapy in the treatment of Parkinson’s disease, stroke, patients and families in hospice and palliative care, the holistic needs of the elderly, intergenerational programming, wellness, and fall prevention.
+Melissa has presented over 65 times locally and nationally on music therapy.
+Topics of particular interest include music therapy in the treatment of Parkinson’s disease, stroke, patients and families in hospice and palliative care, the holistic needs of the elderly, intergenerational programming, wellness, mental health, and fall prevention.
 She has been interviewed on multiple podcasts, radio shows, and cable television shows.

-Melissa particularly enjoys working with stroke survivors, people with Parkinson’s disease, and with patients and families in hospice and palliative care.
+Melissa particularly enjoys working with stroke survivors, people with Parkinson’s disease, with patients and families in hospice and palliative care, with those who have suffered traumatic brain injury, and educating those about mental health issues and self-care.
 She is routinely amazed by music therapy’s ability to empower clients to improve their quality of life, and by its ability to successfully treat those who have not responded to traditional methods.